Hardwick Township, New Jersey: History

 Hardwick Township was created around 1713 through a royal patent.
 The township was created by Royal charter on January 22, 1750, from Greenwich Township when the area was part of Morris County.
 It became part of the newly created Sussex County on June 8, 1753.
 Parts of Hardwick Township were taken on November 11, 1782, to form Independence Township.
 Hardwick Township was incorporated as a township by an act of the New Jersey Legislature on February 21, 1798.
 On November 20, 1824, most of Hardwick Township was transferred to form part of Warren County, with the remainder staying in Sussex County as parts of Green Township and Stillwater Township, which were both created as of December 27, 1824.
 Frelinghuysen Township was created March 7, 1848, from portions of the township.
 The township was named for Philip Yorke, 1st Earl of Hardwicke.

-Pahaquarry Township was dissolved and absorbed by Hardwick Township on July 2, 1997.
+Hardwick Township's unusual geographic footprint is due to its absorption of Pahaquarry Township, which was dissolved on July 2, 1997.
 Pahaquarry Township had been created on March 14, 1825, and received its name from the word "Pahaquarra", which was a derivation of the Native American word Pahaqualong used by the Lenape meaning "termination of two mountains" (describing the mountain or mountainous area that was the area's southern border) or "the place between the mountains beside the waters".